-On December 16, 2019 the company entered into an agreement to sell an interest in Anchorage of approximately 11.5% on a fully-diluted basis for gross proceeds of approximately 9.5 billion Indian rupees (approximately \$126 million at period end exchange rates).
+On December 16, 2019 the company entered into an agreement to sell an interest in Anchorage of approximately 11.5% on a fully-diluted basis for gross proceeds of approximately 9.5 billion Indian rupees (approximately \$129 million at period end exchange rates).
 Anchorage was formed in 2019 and is a wholly-owned subsidiary of FIH Mauritius, intended to be its flagship company for investing in companies, businesses and opportunities in the airport and infrastructure sectors of India as well as its platform for bidding on airport privatization projects in India.
-As part of the transaction, the company will restructure approximately 43.6% equity interest in BIAL of its 54.0% equity interest such that it will be held through Anchorage, implying an equity valuation of BIAL of approximately 189.7 billion Indian rupees (approximately \$2.5 billion at period end exchange rates) for 100%.
+As part of the transaction, the company will restructure approximately 43.6% equity interest in BIAL of its 54.0% equity interest such that it will be held through Anchorage, implying an equity valuation of BIAL of approximately 189.7 billion Indian rupees (approximately \$2.6 billion at period end exchange rates) for 100%.
 Upon closing of the transaction, the company's effective ownership interest in BIAL will decrease to approximately 49.0% on a fully-diluted basis.
-The transaction is subject to customary closing conditions, including various third party consents, and is expected to close in the first half of 2020.
+The transaction is subject to customary closing conditions, including various third party consents.
+Due to the impacts of COVID-19 and resulting delays in obtaining required consents, the transaction is now expected to close by the extended long-stop date of December 31, 2020.

 It is intended that Anchorage will be listed by way of IPO in India by December 2021 using commercially reasonable efforts, subject to regulatory approvals and market conditions.
 The third party investor will receive incremental shares of Anchorage to compensate for the amount by which the valuation of Anchorage upon closing of the IPO is below approximately 91.6 billion Indian rupees (approximately \$1.2 billion at period end exchange rates).
-For any IPO valuation lower than approximately 70.3 billion Indian rupees (approximately \$0.9 billion at period end exchange rates), the third party investor will receive no additional incremental shares of Anchorage.
+For any IPO valuation lower than approximately 70.3 billion Indian rupees (approximately \$1.0 billion at period end exchange rates), the third party investor will receive no additional incremental shares of Anchorage.

 KIAB is the busiest airport in South India, the third largest in the country, and was awarded the 'Best Regional Airport in India and Central Asia' during 2018 by Skytrax, a UK-based consultancy who conducts a global airport customer satisfaction survey.
 The airport handled approximately 33.7 million passengers in 2019 representing growth in overall traffic of 4.1% compared to 2018.
-Plans to expand the capacity of the airport are underway and include the construction of an additional terminal building ("Terminal 2"), a third terminal building and real estate development of 176 acres of land by 2025.
+Plans to expand the capacity of the airport are underway and include the construction of an additional terminal building ("Terminal 2"), a third terminal building and real estate development of 176 acres of land by 2026.